We don’t need to be best friends

 I can’t be nice anymore.
 It isn’t working.
 I could be his friend because I now know and firmly believe what everyone told me when he and I were together: that I can do way better than him.
 It sounds harsh, but it’s true.
 I don’t want him back and there is nothing he could say or do to change my mind.
 I’m not that naive and desperate as I was when we got together; nor will I ever be again.
 That being said, as Ariana Grande put it and I’ve been telling him over a year before the song got released: Thank You, Next.
 I could be his friend, because I feel this way.

 But I don’t believe he can.
 Unfortunately I’ve dealt with clingy people like him before and any form of niceness just encourages them.
-Asking to hang out like friends (when our “dates” were just be us watching movies or shows at his house anyway) that would just not be a good idea.
+Asking to hang out like friends (when our “dates” were us watching movies or shows at his house anyway) that would just not be a good idea.
 I am not about to even imply to his delusional mind that I want anything more than a friendship which is how he’d interpret my friendship, I’m sure because it has happened before.

 It’s been two years and he says he can’t let it go.
 Two years is long enough.
 If you can’t move on J, at least leave me alone.